svenpetersen1965/C64-Keyboard/README.md

 # C64-Keyboard
 A mechanical keyboard for the C64.
 This is a work in progress.
 I am sharing some files in advance.
 A full release will hopefully happen soon.

+2026-08-09: Please don't feel encouraged to build this project already.
+I am slowly building up the three structures.
+The documentation is being written.

 This project has already been a long journey (17 months) and required quite a bit of budget, already.